 This means that once the weld pool has developed the wire is then dipping into a liquid.
 If this then becomes too runny, the dipping of the wire creates a popping effect much like a needle popping a balloon, and this can pop it causing a hole.
 This popping effect is more easily obtained in thin steals as it's easier to get the weld pool excessively liquid.

-Always observe the weld pool size and how liquid it gets, we need heat to weld correctly and fuse to our joint, but too much heat can mean we either distort the vehicle panel or we do in fact "blow a hole".
-Check out what is dip transfer welding.
+Always observe the weld pool size and how liquid it gets, we need heat to weld correctly and fuse our joint, but too much heat can mean we either distort the vehicle panel, or we do in fact "blow a hole".

-Welding wire diameter could be another factor.
-The size of the welding wire determines the amount of welding current that can be generated.
-Dip transfer welding or "short circuit" is created because we "short" the welding wire onto the material.
-Due to the voltage selected and the diameter of the welding wire, this will create an explosion.
-The thicker the diameter of the welding wire, the more massive the explosion.
+The diameter of the welding wire plays a significant role in the welding process.
+The size of the wire determines the amount of welding current that can be generated.
+In the DIP transfer welding process, the wire is "shorted" onto the material, creating an explosion.
+The thicker the diameter of the welding wire, the hotter the explosion.

 Suppose your welding wire is the same thickness as the material to be joined.
 In that case, both essentially have the same melting temperature ( Steel often melts at around 1370 degrees C 2500°F) bringing in the scenario of "what melts first", the material or the wire?